 See the following example to see how it’s done:

-This code snippet will create 15 columns with items A and B, where A takes around 47% and B takes around 53% of the screen width.
+It will create 15 columns with items A and B, where A takes around 47% and B takes around 53% of the screen width.

 Making a Simple Responsive Card with Material UI Grid v2